lachowski/playEmailSender/README.md

 playEmailSender
 ===============

-Project shows how to send email with Apache Common Email and Playframework 2
+Project shows how to send email messages with Apache Common Email and Playframework 2

 Configuration
 --------------------